-You can submit a Victoria's Secret credit card payment by logging in online, or you can pay by phone, by mail, or in-person at a Victoria’s Secret store.
+You can pay a Victoria's Secret bill by logging in online, or you can pay by phone, by mail, or in-person at a Victoria’s Secret store.
 Phone payments can be made by calling 800-695-9478 Monday-Saturday, 8:00 am to 9:00 pm EST. The fee to pay by phone is $15.
 You can visit any Victoria’s Secret store to pay your credit card bill in person, but be sure to bring your credit card statement.

 You can pay with a checking account or a debit card if you pay with a representative over the phone.
 Keep in mind that if you pay over the phone with a representative when your account is current, there will be a $15.00 convenience fee.
 However, if your account is past due there is no charge to pay with a debit card.
 You can also pay with a checking account online, with a representative, or through the mail.
 The store only accepts cash payments, but if you do pay in the store you get double rewards points!!
 Another option to pay is with a money order.
 (I actually work for the bank that finances the VS credit card)